-Sampling containers and detailed instructions for sampling were sent to the hunters who volunteered for the program.
+Sampling containers and detailed instructions for sampling were sent to the hunters who were selected for participation in the program.
 The samples were submitted to the laboratory with written information on sample locality, date of the sampling, sex (male or female) and estimated age of the animal (juvenile or adult) in pre-paid envelopes.
 All counties in Norway were included in the sampling regime.